leeladri03/AI_CODE_REVIEW_AGENT/README.md

 ## Usage
 1. Enter GitHub repository URL
+2. Enter your GitHub token (required for pushing fixes)
-2. Upload scan report (JSON)
+3. Upload scan report (JSON)
-3. Get automated fixes and updated repository
+4. Get automated fixes and updated repository

+## GitHub Token
+You must provide your GitHub token via the UI form when submitting a review.
+The token is required to push automated fixes to your repository.

+**Note**: Your token is only used for the current request and is not stored.